Woanr/HashedPasswordWithSalt/README.md

 # HashedPasswordWithSalt
-This class-file contains a method that you can call with a string e.g. a password, and then returns a hashed string.
+This class-file contains a method that will return a sha256 encrypted string.
+The method will combine the received string with a salt(combination of 12 randomized characters).
+And then returns a hashed string, that can be used to secure a password.